Skip to main content

 • Swollen glands in the cheek or neck

-No, the weakened virus in the MMR vaccine is not able to be passed from someone who has just been vaccinated to another person.
+No, the weakened virus in the MMR vaccine cannot be passed from person to person.

 For pregnant people and new parents:

-Pregnant people should not get the MMR vaccine. pregnant people who need the vaccine should wait until after giving birth.
-Women should avoid getting pregnant for four weeks after getting the MMR vaccine.
+Some vaccines are safe and important in pregnancy, like the flu, COVID, and Tdap vaccines.
+But pregnant people should not get the MMR vaccine.
+Anyone who is pregnant and needs the vaccine should wait until after giving birth.
+People should avoid getting pregnant for four weeks after getting the MMR vaccine.

-The recommendation for babies is to get the first of two doses of MMR at 12-15 months of age.
-The second dose, usually given at 4-6 years, will provide full protection for your child.
+Babies should get the first dose of MMR at 12-15 months of age.
+The second dose, usually given at 4-6 years, will fully protect your child.

 expand_less